evantancy/ece4078-team2-05/Lab02_M4_Group2_05/Submission_README.md

 - Make sure to update penguinpi.sdf in catkin_ws/src/penguinpi_description/urdf/penguinpi.sdf with our sdf file (some changes to the friction value)
 - Also attached are multiple folders and scripts contain slam functions used for M2, which were used for a pose estimations.
 These include Robot.py and Measurements.py.
 - Our camera calibration values can be found in the folder camera_calibration, and our wheel parameters can be found in calibration/wheel_calibration.
 These are both referenced in the script from their respective folders, so no changes are necessary .
+- This implementation has been optmised for use in the VM environment, so we please ask that you run this in VM for best results!
 - After setting up the environment, open a new terminal and run python3 autonav_starter.py to generate the map!

 Mapping algorithm: